VirtualityForSafety/VirtualityForSafety.github.io/index.md

 We strongly believe that VR and AR (as we call it both as virtuality) can be really useful tools for safety.

-This collaboration is based on pure passion to contribute the safer world with VR and AR so that unfortunately we don't have funding.
+Please check out our recent work below!

+{% include youtubePlayer.html id=MYfZyRPoJco %}

 We also want to share [our valuable results to public](https://github.com/VirtualityForSafety/), including papers and source codes, hoping that would contribute to better safety.

-If you have an interest to join or some chat with coffee, you are very welcome!
-Just hit a mail to [me](mailto:your.jinki.jung@gmail.com).
+If you are interest in our group, you are very welcome!
+Just hit a mail to [Jinki](mailto:your.jinki.jung@gmail.com).